 She received a Bachelor of Science degree from Centre College in Danville, Ky., and a Master of Social Work degree from the University of Kentucky in Lexington, Ky.

 Edward Bridges, Ph.D., began duties as vice president for administration and external relations in July 2018.
-In this role, Dr. Bridges is responsible for institutional accreditation, research, affiliated and sponsored programs, the Center for Rural and Community Health, external relations, government relations, media services, space allocation, special projects and strategic planning.
+In this role, Dr. Bridges is responsible for institutional accreditation, research, affiliated and sponsored programs, the Center for Rural and Community Health, external relations, government relations, Audio Visual & Production, space allocation, special projects and strategic planning.

 Dr. Bridges became the associate dean of preclinical education in 2016.
 He served as the chair of the biomedical sciences department for three years prior to being promoted to assistant dean of preclinical education in 2015.